thedevdojo/static/README.md

 </html>
 ```

-The dev server will replace `{tailwindcss}` with the TailwindCSS CDN link.
-During build, only the classes you used in your project will be compiled into a minified CSS file that will be included in the `<head>` of each page.
+This will be replaced with the TailwindCSS CDN link in `dev` mode.
+A minified CSS file will be compiled during `build`.

 #### 5. Collections